Another One Bites The Dust!

 As of Tuesday, this story has yet to make the news.
 Search the term “Bungol” and you won’t find anything in the news section of Google, but you will find a Reddit thread which you can access via this link:

-TREB cuts off Bungol’s data access from toronto
+TREB cuts off Bungol’s data access

 As usual, the comments on here are from wishful thinkers and wide-eyed optimists.